OpenBfS/dokpool-javaclient/README.md

     cp .testenv.example .testenv #adapt to dokpool instance source .testenv && mvn test

+If you plan to use IDEA J then do

+    sed 's/export//' .testenv |  tr '\n' ';'

+and copy the output to the Environment variable entry in Run -> Edit Configurations (should open the JUnit config).

 To go on with building irix-xxx install it into your local maven repo ~/.m2: